spiceai/docs/spiceaidocs/content/en/reference/Spicepod/_index.md

 ---
 type: docs
-title: "Manifest syntax for Spice.ai Pods"
+title: 'Manifest syntax for Spicepods'
-linkTitle: "Pod specification"
+linkTitle: 'Spicepod specification'
 weight: 60
-description: "Detailed documentation on the Spice.ai Pod manifest syntax"
+description: 'Detailed documentation on the Spicepod manifest syntax'
 ---

-## About YAML syntax for pod manifests
+## About YAML syntax for Spicepod manifests

-Pod manifests use YAML syntax, and must end in a `.yaml` file extension.
+Spicepod manifests use YAML syntax and must end in a `.yaml` or `.yml` file extension.
 If you're new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml/)."

-You must store pod manifest files in the `spicepods` directory of your application code.
-It is not required for the `spicepods` directory to be located at the root of your code repository.
+Spicepod manifest files are stored in the root directory of your application code.

 ## `name`

-The name of your pod.
-Spice.ai uses the name of your pod when rendering the dashboard and as the key for the API requests.
-If you omit `name`, Spice.ai sets it to the name of the YAML file excluding the `.yaml` extension.
+The name of the Spicepod.

+If `name` is omitted, it is set to the name of the YAML file excluding the extension.

 ## `params`

-An optional `map` of parameters that you can specify to tune how Spice.ai interacts with your pod.
-The following parameters are available:
+An optional `map` of parameters.

+The following parameters are currently supported:

 | Parameter                                   | Default          |
 | ------------------------------------------- | ---------------- |